Intern and Volunteer Program

 “It’s difficult for me to overstate how much working with Catalyst for the past six months has helped me in my political development.
 One year ago, I was arrested in a protest against the police murder of a young African-American man, Oscar Grant, in Oakland; I was falsely charged with a felony, spent ten days in jail, and my year-long legal battle only ended recently when I pled guilty to two misdemeanors and got three years of probation.
 This experience left me with deep questions about how anti-racist strategy should fit into my organizing work, and I was drawn to Catalyst largely because it was a space where I could find support in thinking through these questions.
 I’m leaving Catalyst as a much stronger activist, with a richer and deeper analysis.”

-Through Swarthmore College, Anna Stitt did a 40-hour per week summer internship with Catalyst Project in the summer of 2011.
+Through Swarthmore College, Anna Stitt did a 40-hour per week summer internship with Catalyst Project.
 As part of her internship, she worked one day a week with SOUL: School for Unity and Liberation, learning about and supporting their political education work with communities of color.
 Anna says:

 “My internship at Catalyst Project helped me grow in so many ways.
 I learned an incredible amount from the day-to-day skill building that comes from doing the micro-elements of organizing, from my Catalyst mentorship, conversations in the office, transcribing brilliant people, and the constant growth and increased clarity that come from working alongside wise, thoughtful, experienced organizers.
 Interning at Catalyst for me meant steadily developing commitment toward, and skill to facilitate strategic white anti-racist political education and multi-racial alliance-based organizing.
 I feel lucky to have been able to be an intern at Catalyst Project.”

-Gianna interned with us in 2009 for a semester of UC Santa Cruz’s Community Studies major, and said:
+Gianna interned with us for a semester of UC Santa Cruz’s Community Studies major, and said:

 “What I am taking away from my internship is that it is everyone’s task to move the work of collective liberation forward.
 Our movements can only get as big as the number of people willing and able to take responsibility for building and engaging.”